scamiv/AM8280_QF12/README.md

 can be blocked by dns. ( mount rw, unlink, edit /etc/resolv.conf, writeprotect)

 # dlna and youtube
-the device can do it, call "wifi_display.app -c start &" to use, Just add your prefered line to rcS.
-The app does not background itself.
+The device supports more services then normally started, call "wifi_display.app -c start &" to start them all.
+You can also add that line to /etc/init.d/rcS (or the debug script) to launch them at start.

 ```
 wifi_display <options>
 <options>